 For Canary Workflows, you edit the Phase settings and click the [T] next to Service.
 The [T] was automatically selected for Infrastructure Definition when you clicked the [T] for Environment.

 Once you have templatized a Workflow, you can use it in multiple stages of a pipeline.

-For example, you can templatize the Environment and Service Infrastructure of a Workflow, and then use the same Workflow for both the QA and Production stages of a pipeline.
-When you add the Workflow to each stage, you simply provide QA and Production-specific values for Environment and Service Infrastructure or Infrastructure Definition variables.
+For example, you can templatize the Environment and Infrastructure Definition of a Workflow, and then use the same Workflow for both the QA and Production stages of a Pipeline.
+When you add the Workflow to each stage, you simply provide QA and Production-specific values for Environment and Infrastructure Definition variables.

 Workflow Variables in QA Stage of Pipeline